saiankit/Flutter-Summer-Group-2021/README.md

 # Flutter Summer Group 2021

-This is the official repository for Flutter Summer Group hosted by cruX, and all the course content along with assingments will be posted here in conjunction with the Discord channel.
+This is the official repository for Flutter Summer Group hosted by cruX, and all the course content along with assignments will be posted here in conjunction with the Discord channel.